Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ### RideShare APIs

+The sample contains front-end APIs that are used to manage Drivers, Passengers and Trips:
+- They are built on Azure Functions using RESTful design principles.
+- They use [Cosmos]() collection to store their respective data. **Please note**, however, that, due to cost constraints, the sample APIs share  the same Cosmos collection.
+- They use [Application Insights]() to send traces, metrics and telemetry to.

 As the macro architecture depicts, the APIs are implemented using C# Azure Functions.
-They have a very simple architecture that can be illustrated as follows:
+They have a simple architecture that can be illustrated as follows:

 ![APIs Architecture](media/function-apis-architecture.png)